 Who we help

-Worldwide Friends of Ugandan Orphans supports orphans in the cities of Mityana, Kangulumira, and (previously) Golomolo, each about 40 miles from Uganda's capital, Kampala.
+Worldwide Friends of Ugandan Orphans supports children in the cities of Mityana, Kangulumira, Lewero, and (previously) Golomolo, each about 40 miles from Uganda's capital, Kampala.

 Neighboring the orphanage is Trio Primary School, the main source of education for the children.
-This school, pictured at left, is in desperate need of rejuvenation.
+This school, pictured at left, is now renewed, thanks to your generosity.

-Enter our current and biggest project to-date: constructing a new building for Trio School!
-This project will cost $60,000 and result in a modern, 6-classroom facility that will radically change the learning environment of the Mityana orphans.
+Enter our current and biggest project to-date: constructing a new clinic!
+This project will cost $40,000 and result in a clinic to help treat the orphans and all the people in need.
 Please help us complete this mission!
 To learn more, visit our blog and read about what we do.
 Click here to donate.